 Several years ago I spent a magical month in France with my family and a few close friends.
 During our stay, we visited a tiny, ancient mountaintop commune called Les Baux-de-Provence in southern France.
 We spent the day exploring the ruins of the hilltop castle, enjoying breathtaking views and chasing my then 8-year-old son along the twists and turns of the narrow cobblestone streets, excited to see what we’d discover around each corner.

 One of those discoveries was a stand that was selling jewelry, and I purchased a bracelet that I wore almost daily for the next two years.
 I absolutely loved this bracelet, for the memories it evoked and for its uniqueness – I’d never seen another piece like it.
-Although I’ve dabbled in a number of careers, from sales and marketing to receiving a master's degree in education and working as a community college personal/guidance counselor for a fews years, and then eventually staying at home with my young son.
-For quite some time, I'd been yearning to create and build, to use my hands.
+Although I’ve dabbled in a number of careers, from sales and marketing to education (I was a community college counselor for a few years) to eventually staying home with my young son, for quite some time, I'd been yearning to create and build, to use my hands.
 That part of me, the artist, the creator, the builder, had been lost for many years.

 When I was a kid, like most children, I was oozing with creativity, acting in school plays and even winning a school art contest or two.
 I was an artist then.
 But over the years that part of me was lost, buried deep down behind “the need to pick a real major” in college, and get a “real job,” once I graduated.